albydnc/tansSim/readme.tex.md

 + 16GB DDR4 RAM
 + 512GB NVMe SSD

-Simulation of 1M events takes 80 seconds on average.\
+With default settings, simulation of 1M events takes 90 seconds on average.\
 Reconstruction of 1M events takes 40 seconds on average.

 Performance is greatly improved by using the C++11 STL data classes over _TClonesArray_.
 Simulation of 1M events is around 10 seconds average. **8x faster**.\
 As for now (ROOT v6.19.0), _TTree_ does not support `std::vector<std::array<double,2>>` so the development is not further going on.
 I will keep track of ROOT new releases to see if it will be supported.\
-Post opened on the [ROOT forum](https://root-forum.cern.ch/t/adding-std-array-double-2-to-a-ttree-branch/37425).
+Post opened on the [ROOT forum](https://root-forum.cern.ch/t/adding-std-array-double-2-to-a-ttree-branch/37425) regarding this issue.

 *Written by Alberto Perro - 2019*